brechtm/rinohtype/doc/sphinx.rst

         template = book
         stylesheet = my_stylesheet.rts

+.. note:: For some of the configuration variables listed below, rinohtype used
+    to fall back to the corresponding variable for the LaTeX builder.
+This behavior was removed to make the configuration more transparent.
+Make sure to set the rinoh variables if you relied on this.

 .. confval:: rinoh_paper_size

     This configuration variable is **no longer supported** since it was not